gabemule/git-aliases/docs/sync-command.md

-# Branch Synchronization Analysis
+# Git Sync Command Specification

-## Final Decision: Standardize on sync Command
+## Overview

-After analyzing both commands, we've decided to standardize on the sync command with enhanced features that cover all use cases.
+This document specifies the sync command, a comprehensive solution for branch synchronization that combines updating from main branch, syncing with remote, and sharing changes in a single command with flexible control through flags.

 ### Comprehensive Feature Set